nikMichel/StayPositiveAPI/README.md

 Examples:

- - Input: Today was a "<blank>" day
+ - Input: Today was a '<blank>' day
  - Output: good, excellent, amazing

  - Input: the food was "<blank>"